strozfriedberg/QELP/README.md

 Copyright
 ================
-Copyright 2025, LevelBlue.
+Copyright 2025, Stroz Friedberg, A LevelBlue Company.
 QELP is licensed under the Apache License, Version 2.0.